-Investors should inform themselves of, and where appropriate take advice on, the impact of the Savings Directive and the amending Directive on their investment.
+Investors should inform themselves of, and where appropriate take advice on, the impact of the Savings Directive, the amending Directive and the new automatic exchange of information regime on their investment.
 See "Taxation-EU Savings Directive."

 If a payment under a Note were to be made by a person in or collected through an EU Member State which has opted for a withholding system and an amount of, or in respect of, tax were to be withheld from that payment pursuant to the Savings Directive as amended from time to time or any law implementing or complying with, or introduced in order to conform to, such Directive, neither the